 It was only when I looked over the recipe for this Cradle Cake from Rose's Heavenly Cakes by Rose Levy Beranbaum that I realized that this cake may not look impressive, but possessed more of an inner beauty.
 The name comes from the layer of crisp nutty dacquoise, a mixture of ground pecans, chocolate and whipped egg whites, that encases or cradles the moist inner white cake.

-Entries tagged with 'Rose Levy Beranbaum'
+'Rose Levy Beranbaum' on Serious Eats

 Once I put the batter for this Gâteau Breton into the pan and in the oven it was only a matter of minutes before an intoxicating began to fill my kitchen.
 It was a sweet mix of sugar, eggs, and almonds that brought to mind freshly baked almond croissants.